Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Luigia di Floriano, Recorded: 1962

-The motive of apparent death as a trick is used in folk tradition also in the ballad about a lad who pretends to be dead with the view the beloved girl when all other ways have failed him.
-In most of the variants the story 1s transferred from the castle environment to the village one and its content is extremely condensed.
-This change must have been made rather earlier on as in some variants the text still exists in the old tripartite octosyllable.
-Ballads with the same story are known among most European nations, in some cases the exhibit also formal sIm1larit1es.
-In our Res1an variant the apparent death, however, does not achieve the desired effect and the text finished with the initial formula of denial.
-The text itself is in the Resian dialect not translated into literary Slovene an it is perfectly understandable.
-The example shows that the Resian s’ong tradition is despite a great many spec1f1c features a constituent part of the common Slovene tradition.
-The songs is based on a rising and falling melody.
+The motive of apparent death as a trick as used in folk tradition also appears in this ballad.
+Here, a lad pretends to be dead to court his beloved because all other methods have failed him.
+In most of the variants the story is transferred from the castle to a village environment, and its content is extremely condensed.
+This change must have been made rather early on, as in some variants the text still exists in the old tripartite octosyllable.
+Ballads with the same story are known among most European nations, in some cases they also exhibit formal similarities.
+In our Resian variant the apparent death, however, does not achieve the desired effect, and the text finished with the initial formula of denial.
+The text itself is in the Resian dialect, not translated into literary Slovene, and it is perfectly understandable.
+The example shows that the Resian song tradition is a constituent part of the common Slovene tradition despite its many different features.
+The song is based on a rising and falling melody.
 All the stanzas do not have an equal number of verses, the singers optionally prolong them so that the second part of the melody gets repeated as often as found necessary At the beginning of some stanzas even attempts at three-part singing are to be noticed.
 The song is made up of mere hexasyllables with anacrusis, which together with other elements, tells us that it is built on very old song patterns.

 SLP IV, 206/5